Faisalabad: Independence

-In 1977, Pakistani authorities changed the name of the city from Lyallpur to Faisalabad, in order to honor the close friendship of King Faisal of Saudi Arabia with Pakistan.
+In 1979, Pakistani authorities changed the name of the city from Lyallpur to Faisalabad, to honor the close friendship of King Faisal of Saudi Arabia with Pakistan.

-During the eighties, the city saw an influx of foreign investments in the texile sector.
-Large number of residents of Faisalabad began working abroad as bilateral ties improved as part of new trade agreements.
+During the 1980s, the city saw an influx of foreign investments in the textile sector.
+A large number of residents of Faisalabad began working abroad as bilateral ties improved as part of new trade agreements.
 This led to more foreign remittances into the city.
-This aided the development of large scale infrastructure projects within the city.
-In 1985, the city was upgraded as a division with the districts of Faisalabad, Jhang and Toba Tek Singh.
+This aided the development of large-scale infrastructure projects within the city.
+In 1982, the city district was upgraded as a division with the districts of Faisalabad, Jhang, and Toba Tek Singh.
+Currently, the division comprises four districts, the fourth being Chiniot District.

 Geography

 Location

 Faisalabad lies in the rolling flat plains of northeast Punjab, at 186 m above sea level.
 The city proper comprises approximately 1326 km2 while the district encompasses more than 16000 km2.
 The Chenab River flows about 30 km, and the Ravi River meanders 40 km to the southeast.
 The lower Chenab canal provides water to 80% of cultivated lands making it the main source of irrigation.
 Faisalabad is bound on the north by Chiniot and Sheikhupura, on the east by Sheikhupura and Sahiwal, on the south by Sahiwal and Toba Tek Singh and on the west by Jhang.